icatcherplus/icatcher_plus/README.md

 You will also need [ffmpeg](https://www.ffmpeg.org/) installed in your system and available.
 When using for the first time, neural network model files will automatically be downloaded to a local cache folder.
 To control where they are downloaded to set the "ICATCHER_DATA_DIR" environment variable.

-## Installation from source
+## Installation for reproduction of original research results
-This options allows you to reproduce the paper results, train icatcher on your own dataset, and tinker with its core.
+This options allows you to reproduce the paper results, train icatcher on your own dataset, compare and measure performance and visualize results as well.

 ### Step 1: Clone this repository to get a copy of the code to run locally